Supporting New and Expectant Parents

 Case Study in Action: Bunnings

-Bunnings has been at the forefront of implementing supportive workplace practices for expectant and new parents.
-By recognising the unique challenges faced by employees during this life stage, Bunnings has demonstrated a strong commitment to employee wellbeing and work-life integration.
+Bunnings participated in the Perinatal Workplace Wellbeing Program (PWWP) focusing on supporting expectant and new parents in the workplace.
+By recognising the unique challenges faced by employees during this life stage, Bunnings is demonstrating a strong commitment to employee wellbeing and life-work integration.

 Comprehensive Support